ruchira0103/MSc-Project/README.md

 It is all written in Python 3 – the scripts rely on Pandas, NumPy and matplotlib for visualization.

 Python Scripts
-1.  similarPDB.py Python script
+1.  similarPDB.py

-2.	biodata.py Python script
+2.	biodata.py

-3.	align.py Python script
+3.	align.py

-4.	filtercsv.py Python script
+4.	filtercsv.py

+5.  parsecsv.py

-5. CoV data.py Python script
+6. CoV data.py